 The Famous “Harajuku Fashion”

-On to the hot topic for Tokyo fashion, and that is the neighbourhood that pulls in the creative minds.
-Harajuku has been known for decades now to be the iconic neighbourhood for fashion in Tokyo.
+On to the hot topic for Tokyo fashion, and that is the neighborhood that pulls in the creative minds.
+Harajuku has been known for decades now to be the iconic neighborhood for fashion in Tokyo.
 Every trend started from here.
 Harajuku fashion is just a big umbrella term — there are multiple subcultures in it.

 Cultural Influence in Tokyo Fashion

 Regardless if it’s crazy outfits or if it’s everyday wear, modern Tokyo fashion has one thing in common.
 And that is all of them have cultural influences one way or another.
 How, you ask?
 It’s actually obvious if you know what to look for.

 Compare the styles of traditional Japanese clothing to what the Japanese wear today.
 There are a few key similarities between them.

 Kimono has such a huge impact in the world that it’s even used in modern fashion today.
 This traditional wear of Japanese culture features a distinct collar as well as the wrap around the waist.
 That has influenced many modern clothing designs you see on the streets.
 Not only that, but the prints have also influenced modern fashion as well!

 There are countless ways the kimono has influenced today’s fashion.
 The pairing of the wrap with casual clothes seems to be the most popular option.